Cornell-MAE-UG/fa25-portfolio-jak562-glitch/_projects/2025-actuator-rod-design.md

 ---
 layout: project
-title: Spaceship Design
+title: Actuator Rod Design
-description: Just a spaceship that I designed
+description: The design is meant to withstand the most weight attached to the top of the rod.
-technologies: [SolidWorks, Machining]
+technologies: [Calculator]
 image: /assets/images/spaceship-design.jpg
 ---